 For a photojournalist or documentary style wedding photographer it wont be necessary to visit unless they are fairly new or inexperienced working in the type of venue you’re marrying in.

 Light is more important than anything else

-Even if you visit in advance you cannot be sure where the best spots will be because light changes minute by minute according to the weather, time of year, time of day etc. You could visit a venue on a gorgeous sunny day and have several locations picked out for couples photos, only for it to be pouring down on the day itself.
+Even if you visit in advance you cannot be sure where the best spots will be lighting wise.
+This is because light changes minute by minute according to the weather, time of year, time of day etc. You could visit a venue on a gorgeous sunny day and have several locations picked out for couples photos, only for it to be pouring down on the day itself.
 Then every plan you’ve made has gone out the window.

 A good photographer knows how to read light.
 They can distinguish between how the eye sees a scene and how a camera sees it.
 These are not always the same.
 So just because a venue has some pleasing spots to the eye, it doesn’t necessarily mean they’ll be the best spots for photos.
 Nice backdrops, lakes and so on aren’t always quite so pretty if it’s a very very bright day and you’re squinting into the sun.
 Or in contrast, if it’s a very very wet day and you’re getting soaked to the bone.

 You wont know the best spots for photos until the day anyway